google/WebFundamentals/src/content/en/updates/2019/06/pwa-install-addressbar.md

   <source src="/web/updates/videos/2019/06/pwa-install-addressbar.mp4" type="video/mp4">
 </video>

-In Chrome 76, we're making it easier for users to install Progressive Web Apps on the desktop by adding an install button to the address bar (omnibox).
-If a site meets the [Progressive Web App installability criteria][pwa-install-criteria], Chrome will automatically show an install icon in the address bar.
+In Chrome 76 (beta mid-June 2019), we're making it easier for users to install Progressive Web Apps on the desktop by adding an install button to the address bar (omnibox).
+If a site meets the
+[Progressive Web App installability criteria][pwa-install-criteria], Chrome will automatically show an install icon in the address bar.
 Clicking the button prompts the user to install the PWA.